Follow us on Twitter: #radyENT

 All of our physicians are fellowship-trained in pediatric otolaryngology, which requires completion of an otolaryngology residency plus a minimum of one additional year of specialty training.
 This advanced training is focused completely on the unique diagnostic and treatment issues in children from birth to 18 years of age.

 Matthew Brigger, M.D., M.P.H., Division Chief; Co-Director, Pediatric Otolaryngology Fellowship Program; Clinical Associate Professor of Surgery, UC San Diego

 Daniela S. Carvalho, M.D., M.M.M., Department of Surgery Chair; Medical Director of Surgical Services; Director, Hearing Program; and Clinical Professor of Surgery, UC San Diego

 Wen Jiang, M.D., Director, Pediatric Thyroid Clinic and Co-Director, Speech and Voice Clinic; Associate Clinical Professor of Surgery, UC San Diego

-Shelby C. Leuin, M.D., Director, ENT Resident Training Program; Co-Director, Pediatric Otolaryngology Fellowship Program; Co-Director, Speech and Voice Clinic; Assistant Clinical Professor of Surgery, UC San Diego
+Shelby C. Leuin, M.D., Director, ENT Resident Training Program; Co-Director, Pediatric Otolaryngology Fellowship Program; Co-Director, Speech and Voice Clinic; Associate Clinical Professor of Surgery, UC San Diego

 Javan Nation, M.D., Co-Director, Complex Sleep Apnea Clinic, Assistant Clinical Professor of Surgery, UC San Diego

 Denise Lago, PA-C

 Denise knew she wanted to work with children, and during her rotation in pediatric otolaryngology at Rady Children’s Hospital, she decided that ENT was the place to be.
 There was also a personal reason.
 As a child, she had ear tubes placed, a tonsillectomy and adenoidectomy at age 7, and an earring backing removed.

 Denise loves doing office procedures such as foreign body removals, frenotomies, and incision and drainage of abscesses.